ehsong/mood-metric/README.md

 Building a mood metric using DepecheMood lexicon.

-This metric is built using [DepecheMood Lexicon](https://github.com/marcoguerini/DepecheMood) which can retrieve scores for 8 ranges of mood - afraid, amused, angry, annoyed, don't care, happy, inspired, and sad.
+This metric is built using [DepecheMood Lexicon](https://github.com/marcoguerini/DepecheMood) which can retrieve scores for 8 ranges of mood - afraid, amused, angry, annoyed, don't care, happy, inspired, and sad for approximately 37K terms.
 For more information on the construction of the lexicon please see the paper:

 Staiano, J., & Guerini, M. (2014).
 "DepecheMood: a Lexicon for Emotion Analysis from Crowd-Annotated News".
 Proceedings of ACL-2014.
 Paper available at http://www.anthology.aclweb.org/P/P14/P14-2070.pdf